Frequently asked questions (FAQs) on applying to UWC

 When is the deadline for applications?

 - Visit the How To Apply page for further info on the places available this year and application process.

 Is there an age limit for applications?

-- Students must be aged between 16 and 17 on September 1st of the year that they wish to enter UWC, i.e. for entry in the 2018 cycle you must be aged 16, 17 or 18 on September 1st, 2021.
+- Students must be aged between 16 and 18 on September 1st of the year that they wish to enter UWC, i.e. for entry in the 2021 cycle you must be aged 16, 17 or 18 on September 1st, 2021.
 Certain exceptions may apply.
 Please contact the committee if you will be 18 or over at the time of enrolling in UWC.

 I am not fluent in English, does this matter?

 - No. Do not be discouraged from applying to UWC because of a lack of fluency in English.
 It is not a requirement to apply, but it can be one of the factors evaluated during selection.

 Can you help me with a scholarship for further education (university etc)?

 - UWC does not offer scholarships for university or further tertiary education, however many of our students have won scholarships to prestigious universities across the world.
 Former UWC scholars from Ireland have been awarded scholarships to Brown University and Grinnell University in the USA.